maxnordstrom/040worksample/readme.md

-# NOT FINISHED!
-Max Nordström - Work Sample for 040
+# Max Nordström - Work Sample for 040

 I've built this form using a html5 boilerplate and bootstrap.

-The user input is saved to a database that can be found in the database folder.
-The different courses (found in the endpoints folder) are structured as different tables in the database, named 'course' followed by the number that represents the course ID.
+This is a form allowing participants to sign up for a course of given choice.
+The user input will be saved to a database (called **040worksample_db** found in the **database** folder for import).
+The different courses (found in the **endpoints** folder) are structured as different tables in the database, named 'course' followed by the number that represents the course ID.
 The user input of each participant signing up for a course will be added to the corresponding table.

 ##Local environment

 Set up the form locally using MAMP (or stack of your choice) and put the project folder in your root directory (in my case it's **/htdocs**).
 Checkout the **.env** file so that it corresponds to your local environment.

-##

-## What you’ll be doing
-You will be creating an application form for a fictitious school.
-This form will let our school accept applications from companies that want to attend their courses.

-Each course is available at different dates.
-All applications must be saved in a database and contains the following:

-- Course ID
-- Course date
-- Company name
-- Company phone number
-- Company e-mail
-- 1 or more participants.
-Each participant consists of the following: name, phone number and e-mail

-## Expectations
-We expect you to create this signup flow using PHP and MySQL on the backend and HTML, CSS and JS on the frontend.
-You are free to use any frameworks and preprocessors you wish, as well as define a suitable database structure.

-The finished work sample should have a readme describing how to get the application up and running.

-We expect you to host the code as a repository on Github under your own profile.

-## Resources
-Design is available in the design folder of this repository.
-The courses are available as json in the endpoints folder.

-The font is Source Sans Pro: https://fonts.google.com/specimen/Source+Sans+Pro

-## If you have time
-The following items are not required but if you have the time feel free to implement them.
-We will review these extras in the same way we review the base work sample.

-- **UI/UX:** Consider different ways to polish the form using interactions, animations and anything else you feel would enrich the user experience.
-- **Add views:** Build views (index, individual item) for our schools’s administrators to let them browse the course applications from an interface.
-- **Minimize spam:** Consider ways to minimize the number of spam submissions in the form.

-## Have fun!
-This test is not about pointing fingers or say you did something wrong.
-We want to see how you think and how you implement a common task into code.
+Import the starter database and you're up and running!